 3. Identify the hazards that accompany all activities

 Work through each activity step by step to ensure that all hazards are documented, they could include things such as:

-Speak to qualified people when identifying hazards and it is helpful to determine whether there has been an incident previously where others have encountered these hazards.
+Speak to qualified people when identifying hazards.
+It is also helpful to determine whether there has been an incident previously where others have encountered these hazards.

-Make sure that the hazards are clearly documented on the Work Method Statement.
+Make sure that the hazards are clearly documented on the WMS.

-After the hazards are indentified appropriate controls must be decided upon to minimise the risks to health and safety.
+After the hazards are identified, appropriate controls must be decided upon to minimise the risks to health and safety.

-Note: Any risk assessment must be undertaken before the controls that are recommended are in place.
+Note: Any risk assessment must be undertaken before the recommended controls are in place.

 Consultation as a part of the process

-After the Work Method Statement has been completed the next step is to consult with workers that are affected by the document.
-They need to be walked through the document and feedback sought of all aspects of the Work Method Statement.
+After the WMS has been completed the next step is to consult with workers that are affected by the document.
+They need to be walked through the document and feedback sought of all aspects of the WMS.

 Implementation of the Work Method Statement

-The final step is to ensure that the Work Method Statement is put into practice and that workers are properly supervised.
-All of the risk controls must be used and the effectiveness of the Work Method Statement needs to be monitored.
+The final step is to ensure that the WMS is put into practice and that workers are properly supervised.
+All of the risk controls must be used and the effectiveness of the WMS needs to be monitored.